 One of the easiest solutions is to download all your Gmail emails to an email client such as Microsoft Outlook or Mozilla Thunderbird.
 In order to do this, you first have to setup your Gmail account properly.

 Enable POP3 or IMAP Access

-First, go to your Gmail account and click on the Settings button at the top right.
+First, go to your Gmail account and click on the gear icon at the top right and then click on the Settings button.
 Now click on the Forwarding and POP/IMAP tab.

 Now depending on the email client you are using, you can choose to enable POP, IMAP or both.
 If you want to download all of your emails, make sure to choose the Enable POP for all mail option.

 Note that you can read the full instructions on how to setup your email client by clicking on the Configuration instructions link right below the IMAP Access section.
 Or you can just read my previous post on how to setup Gmail in Outlook.

 Secondly, depending on which client you are using and whether it’s POP or IMAP, you may have to temporarily move all your archived emails back into the Inbox so that they can be downloaded by the email client.

 In my tests, using IMAP works best because it automatically detects all the labels you have in Gmail and create individuals folders for each label, at least in Outlook 2010, 2013 and 2016.
 You should first try using IMAP before you move all your emails to the inbox.